G04J/PestDetectionCV/README.md

 # AgroPest (formerly _pesta-la-vista_)
 A collaboative project as part of UNSW's computer vision course to detect and classify insects from an agricultural image dataset.
-This project attempts to use image processing, machine learning and deep learning techniques to identify insets and assign them into one of the following classes:
+This project attempts to use image processing, machine learning and deep learning techniques to identify location of pests and assign them into one of the following classes:
 - ant
 - bee
 - beetle